 1. Introduction 1.1 The public is entitled to expect the highest standards of conduct from all Council officers.
 Your role is to serve the Council in delivering services to the local community, providing advice and implementing its policies.
 In performing your duties, you must act with integrity, honesty, impartiality and objectivity.
 This Code applies to all Wyre Council staff and describes the minimum standards of behaviour required.
 Maintaining these standards will ensure best practice and protect you from misunderstanding or criticism.
 Where the Council has a policy or protocol that provides more detail on specific issues, the name of the policy or protocol is in italics at the end of a section.
 For ease of reference the main rules of conduct are listed in Appendix 1 but more detailed information is included below.
-1.2 Key Points There are four key points to remember in all that you do: ensure your conduct: 1.3 The Council's Constitution The Council has certain powers and duties that are set out in a formal document, the Constitution.
+1.2 Key Points There are four key points to remember in all that you do: ensure your conduct: is never influenced by personal gain; could not give anyone reason to question your motives; is always in line with the Council's policies and procedures. does not bring the Council into disrepute.
+1.3 The Council's Constitution The Council has certain powers and duties that are set out in a formal document, the Constitution.
 The Council must act under the Constitution and the law; otherwise it will be acting ultra vires, that is, beyond the scope or in excess of its legal power or authority.
 While you may not use the Constitution in your day-to-day work it is a useful reference for all matters relating to the composition of the Council, rules about members and committee meetings, financial and procurement procedures and other issues of relevance to officers.
 The Council has adopted a protocol to govern the relationship between members and officers which forms part of the Constitution.
 2. Standards of Conduct 2.1 You have a duty to uphold the law and to act on all occasions in accordance with the public trust placed in you, and in such a way as to preserve public confidence in your authority.
 2.2 You have a general duty to act in the interests of your authority as a whole and the local community it represents.
+I '